sidorykp/tlaplus-journey/README.md

 >AmountPendingTotal == MapThenSumSet(transAmount, transPending)

 **MapThenSumSet** resolves to a **recursive function**.
 It maps items from the "transPending" set and sums up mapped values.
-But does not make proofs hard alone.
-The way that "transPending" is defined combined with the recursive function makes the proof hard:
+But it does not make proofs hard alone.
+It is the way that "transPending" is defined combined with the recursive function that makes the proof hard:
 >transPending == {t \in Transfer: AmountIsPending(t)}

 "transPending" is a subset of the Transfer set that changes **implicitly** during some steps: "debit" and "credit".

 # A Redundant Algorithm: [MoneyTransferPendingExplicit](src/moneyTransfer/MoneyTransferPendingExplicit.tla)

-MoneyTransfer was hard to prove.
+MoneyTransfer is hard to prove.
 Almost all theorems that required to prove how AmountPendingTotal changes (or does not change) in a given step required extra effort.
 And theorem init_AmountPendingTotal was the hardest from them all.

-It was much easier to prove a redundant algorithm: MoneyTransferPendingExplicit, which:
+It is much easier to prove a redundant algorithm: MoneyTransferPendingExplicit, which:

 1. has one more variable: "pendingTrans"
 1. the "pendingTrans" set explicitly (and redundantly) **duplicates** the dynamically calculated "transPending" set
-1. "pendingTrans" can be derived from the original algorithm
+1. "pendingTrans" can be derived from the original MoneyTransfer algorithm
-1. its IndInv has all PendingTransfer's IndInv constraints including "Imbalance = 0", and has additional constraints making it inductively invariant.
+1. its IndInv has all MoneyTransfer's IndInv constraints including "Imbalance = 0", and has additional constraints making it inductively invariant.

 The redundant algorithm uses the following expression
 >AmountPendingTotal == MapThenSumSet(pendingTransAmount, pendingTrans)